jullienl/HPE-Synergy-OneView-demos/Powershell/Grafana Metrics/Influxdb-Telegraf/README.md

   data_format = "influx"
 ```

+## Grafana Dashboard

+To get a Grafana dashboard already configured for HPE Compute Ops Management, simply import the JSON file `HPE COM using Infinity (UQL + native API calls) and Telegraf (CO2e reports).json` into Grafana and make sure you set the dashboard variables with your Compute Ops Management API credentials information.

 ## Requirements
 - Powershell on Linux, version 7 and later, see https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-linux?view=powershell-7.3
 - Grafana configured with an InfluxDB data source